pestphp/docs/arch-testing.md

 <a name="expect-toBeStringBackedEnums"></a>
 ### `toBeStringBackedEnums()`

-The `toBeStringBackedEnums()` method may be used to ensure that all files within a given namespace are backed by a string.
+The `toBeStringBackedEnums()` method may be used to ensure that all enums within a specified namespace are string-backed.

 ```php
 test('app')